AlcoholRehabHelp Logo

 Treatment Options for AUD

 In addition, you should let your partner know that various treatment facilities offer help for different stages of recovery.
-These include:
+These include:8

-1. Medical detoxification: This is the stage of treatment that is vital for alcohol abuse recovery.
-During this stage of treatment, a medical detox facility helps stabilize your loved one and manage their withdrawal symptoms.
+1. Medical detoxification: A vital part of alcohol abuse recovery that helps stabilize your loved one and manage withdrawal symptoms

-3. Intensive outpatient treatment (IOP): This stage of treatment is just as effective as inpatient treatment.
-It helps transition your loved one from inpatient to outpatient treatment.8
+4. Intensive outpatient treatment (IOP): A stage of treatment that helps transition your loved one from inpatient to outpatient treatment

 8 sources cited